D-C4ptain/decrypt-md5-hash/README.md

 # md5-hash-cracker
-This is a simple python code that goes through a series of words in a wordlist to decrypt any MD5 hash text.
+This is simple python code goes through a series of words in a wordlist to decrypt any MD5 hash.
 Each Python version has it's own file.

 STEPS